fortinetsolutions/Azure-Templates/FortiGate/PoC/README.md

 ## This template set is designed for Azure PoC.
 The following are created:
   - vnet with six subnets
   - Two public IPs.
 Both are attached to the FortiGate primary (WAN) VNIC
-	- Partially configured FortiGate Virtual Appliance
+  - Pre-configured FortiGate Virtual Appliance
   - Windows Server
   - Linux Server

 Diagram: